lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 1. Unzip the files in a temp directory.
 It creates a *node-todo-master* folder.

-1. Move all files and directories from the extract to your app folder.
+1. Copy all files and directories from the extract to your app folder.

+Note: Make sure the hidden files (.gitignore, .cfignore and .bowerrc) were also copied.

 # Step 9 - Create and bind a Cloudant service

 In order to store the todo, we will need a persistent storage.
 To do so, we will use a Cloudant NoSQL database, a JSON document oriented store, compatible with CouchDB.

-1. Back in the Bluemix console, go to your application **Overview**.
+1. Back to the Bluemix console, go to your application **Overview**.

-1. Click **Connect New** or Existing to add a service to your application
+1. Click **Connect New** to add a service to your application

 1. Search for **Cloudant** in the catalog